sswam/allemande/doc/nsfw/guide_nsfw.md

 Breaking these rules can put the owner and the service at risk.
 If unsure, ask.

 - You must be 18+ for the NSFW zone.
-- No illegal content: underage, NCII, deepfake, piracy.
+- No illegal content: underage, NCII / deepfake, piracy.
 - No NSFW content in the SFW public rooms.
 - No hate-speech, shaming, or doxxing.
 - Do not incite crime.